zmoazeni/harvested/README.md

-# Harvested needs maintainers!!
-If you are interested in maintaining Harvested, create an issue!
-Until someone volunteers to help, development and bugfixes will lag. #
+# Harvested is feature frozen and will not accept new feature additions.
+It will not support the V2 API. #

-Current project status: abandoned
+For more information about the reasons for that decision, please read https://github.com/zmoazeni/harvested/issues/98

 # Harvested: A Ruby Harvest API